Graduate Department of Health, Nutrition, and Food Sciences

 7. Sports sciences and medicine including injury prevention, treatment, and athletic performance enhancement

-The department houses the Center for Advancing Exercise and Nutrition Research on Aging (CAENRA).
-This Center addresses major issues affecting the aging population in an attempt to uncover some of the underlying mechanisms of aging and to discover alternative/adjunctive approaches to halt the progression of chronic diseases and/or improve their health.
+The department houses two proactive research centers: the Center for Advancing Exercise and Nutrition Research on Aging (CAENRA), and the Institute of Sports Sciences and Medicine (ISSM).
+CAENRA addresses major issues affecting the aging population to uncover some of the underlying mechanisms of aging and to discover alternative/adjunctive approaches to halt the progression of chronic diseases and/or improve their health.
+ISSM is dedicated to optimizing health, body-composition, and human performance by conducting research studies on populations ranging from elite athletes to clinical populations through a collaborative effort between the College of Education, Health and Human Sciences (CEHHS), FSU Athletics, College of Medicine, Nike, and the founding Partner, Tallahassee Orthopedic Clinic.

 Research Facilities